 France is the top tourist destination in the world, and there’s a reason why so many people continue to return.
 The country is bursting with amazing scenery, friendly people, delicious food, historical sites, museums and more.
-Be sure to, so you can spend more time exploring and less time trying to find your way around when you first arrive.
+Be sure to book your airport transfers in advance though, so you can spend more time exploring and less time trying to find your way around when you first arrive.

 Here are the best places to visit in France:

 Obviously Paris is a must for anyone visiting France, and if you’ve been before, you’ll find that it’s easy to get lost down alleyways and discover new things to add to your Instagram.